-- 2.33 Despite local perceptions, the highway network in the vicinity of the site has reasonable capacity.
-The junction of Cumwhinton Road and London Road is overloaded at peak times but junction improvements could improve capacity.
-There could also be impact on additional junctions.
-Traffic flows need to consider the impact on Edgehill Road and London Road. - 2.34 Although the site is well served by schools and a college, the health facilities offered at Carleton Clinic, leisure facilities and open space, there are limited other local facilities.
+- 2.33 The highway network is in the vicinity currently hsd sufficient capacity although the junction of Cumwhinton Road and London Road is overloaded at peak times. overloaded at peak times but junction improvements could improve capacity.
+Any further development on the site will require further investigation to assess the capacity of all the junctions and roads which would be more heavily used a result of development, such as Edgehill Road and London Road as well as any requirements for highway upgrading to provide for new alternative access arrangements including facilities for pedrestrains. - 2.34 Although the site is well served by schools and a college, the health facilities offered at Carleton Clinic, leisure facilities and open space, there are limited other local facilities.
 However, there is a bus route between the site and Carlisle city centre.
 The existing daytime frequency is every 20 minutes with journey time of 20 minutes.

-Air quality

-2.35 A preliminary appraisal of air quality data was undertaken in 2005/6.

-The traffic on the M6 motorway is the only likely source of emissions capable of affecting the nature of development on the Trust's land and Parcel E is obviously the closest.

-2.36 Further assessment work should be defined in consultation with the City's Environmental Health Officer and undertaken when the nature and extent of development is known.
+Inline with policy LC8 of the Local Plan all existing rights of way should be required, improved and where possible extended.
+Air quality - 2.35 A preliminary appraisal of air quality data was undertaken in 2005/6. - The traffic on the M6 motorway is the only likely source of emissions capable of affecting the nature of development on the Trust's land and Parcel E is obviously the closest. - 2.36 Further assessment work should be defined in consultation with the City's Environmental Health Officer and undertaken when the nature and extent of development is known.
 This work should establish the type, source and significance of potential impacts and appropriate mitigation measures as necessary.